vimlet/eon/eon-docs/release/tutorial/entries/[3]Core Introduction.md

 - **onTransformed** - Triggers after transform, which mean its template fragment and source fragment has been imported to the dom using element slotting approach.

-- **onRender** - Triggers after **ALL** elements has been transformed.
+- **onRender** - Triggers after **ALL** elements have been transformed.
 This is the main event to define element behaviour with trickle flow where parents triggers always before its children.

 - **onBubbleRender** - Triggers after **ALL** elements has been transformed and rendered.
 This is an auxiliary event to define element behaviour with an inverse rendering order.
 Triggers with a bubble flow where children always triggers before its parents.